 WCAG, HTML, and CSS: Maybe the Standards Need a Break

-These worries and the related criticism appear to be valid and legitimate – there are problems with the Web Content Accessibility Guidelines (hopefully being addressed by the WCAG Working Group, alternatively addressed by the WCAG Samurai), there’s demand for an update of HTML (formerly addressed by the WHATWG, currently addressed by the new HTML Working Group, orchestrated by the W3C), and finally, there appear to be questions concerning the development of the CSS standard.
+These worries and respective criticism look legitimate and valid—there are problems with the Web Content Accessibility Guidelines (hopefully being addressed by the WCAG Working Group, alternatively addressed by the WCAG Samurai), there’s demand for an update to HTML (formerly addressed by the WHATWG, currently addressed by the new HTML Working Group, orchestrated by the W3C), and finally, there appears to be need for the sustained development of the CSS standard.

-Let’s all try to contribute to the demanded improvements, but we’ll probably benefit from a break soon after the release of WCAG 2.0, HTML 5, and CSS 3.
+Let’s all try to contribute to the necessary improvements, yet we’ll probably benefit from a break soon after the release of WCAG 2.0, HTML 5, and CSS 3.

-Sure, there’s partially strong need to fix certain spec parts, but we’ll certainly benefit from a time where we explicitly want just two things: QA and rest.
-At the same time a “spec freeze” could allow us to focus more on learning and teaching standards.
+Sure, there’s a particularly strong need to fix certain spec parts, but we’ll benefit from a time where we explicitly want just two things: QA and rest.
+A “spec freeze” would also allow us to focus more on learning and teaching standards.

 You said: “(unfortunately, the W3C process doesn’t even allow to fix typos once a spec is stable …)”